userdw/Arduino_101_Starter_Kit/08_Weather_Station/README.md

 <img src="/images/u8g2.png" height="443">

 ### Assemble the modules following these steps:
+1. **Change the PWR_SEL jumper on I/O Expansion Shield to 3V3**,
-1. Plug the I/O Expansion Shield to the top of Arduino 101,
+2. Plug the I/O Expansion Shield to the top of Arduino 101,
-2. Plug the MCP9700 Temperature Sensor to the header on the I/O Expansion Shield labelled **A0**,
+3. Plug the MCP9700 Temperature Sensor to the header on the I/O Expansion Shield labelled **A0**,
-3. Plug the OLED Module to I/O Expansion Shield,
+4. Plug the OLED Module to I/O Expansion Shield,
-4. Upload the [Weather_Station](/08_Weather_Station/Weather_Station) code into Arduino 101.
+5. Upload the [Weather_Station](/08_Weather_Station/Weather_Station) code into Arduino 101.

 If there are no mistakes, system will start to measure the ambient temperature every 5 seconds.
 Up to 5 measurements will be shown on OLED Module.